LFFerrazzi/github-games/README.md

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris

 Branching is good !
-Do it often :;-):
+Do it often :smiley: